dansasser/SIM-ONE/protocols/ESL_PROTOCOL.md

 ## Notes on Implementation

-Details on emotional classification models, salience scoring algorithms, and contextual weighting formulas are **not disclosed publicly** to protect proprietary intellectual property.
+Details on emotional classification models, salience scoring algorithms, and contextual weighting formulas are available in the repository's implementation under the dual-license model.
 This documentation outlines ESL’s **governance purpose, operational role, and integration philosophy** without exposing implementation specifics.